Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 Clemson vs. Miami (FL) Betting Trends

-- Clemson has compiled an 8-4-0 record against the spread this season.
+- Clemson has covered eight times in 12 chances against the spread this season.

-- A total of eight out of the Tigers' 12 games this season have hit the over.
+- The Tigers and their opponents have combined to go over the point total eight out of 12 times this season.

-- So far this year, seven out of the Hurricanes' 12 games with an over/under have gone over the point total.
+- A total of seven Hurricanes games this year have gone over the point total.

 Clemson Futures Odds